karlpawlowicz/express-api-starter/README.md

 23. `README.md`—this file contains information about this project.

-24. `release.config.js`—this file contains the cofiguration for [semantic-release](https://github.com/semantic-release/semantic-release).
+24. `release.config.js`—this file contains the configuration for [semantic-release](https://github.com/semantic-release/semantic-release).

 ## 🤖 Available Commands

-In your new project’s directory, you can run:
+In the project directory, you can run:

 ```shell
 npm run format